 The foot is designed in such a way that it has 3 dynamic arches.
 By dynamic, I mean that they are designed to move and flex as we move, rather than be held in one place all the time.
 These are supported by complex slings of muscles and facia that work together to power us forward.
 However if there is a weakness in the muscles that support the position of the foot, constant strain is placed on the plantar fascia and it will start to get sore.

 Stretching and massaging the plantar fascia will actually often make it feel worse, as it is already inflamed.
 We need to retrain the muscles that support the arch to take the load off the fascia long term.
-This can be done with all of the foot intrinsic exercises in The Perfect Pointe Book (especially the ‘Doming’ ‘Toe Swapping’ and ‘Tripod Foot’ exercises.
-Make sure that when she performs these, the heel stays square and the arch stable (not rocking the foot in and out).
+This can be done with all of the foot intrinsic exercises in The Perfect Pointe Book (especially the ‘Doming’, ‘Toe Swapping’ and ‘Tripod Foot’ exercises).
+Make sure that when these exercises are done, the heel stays square and the arch stable (not rocking the foot in and out).
 They need to be done very slowly and deliberately to get the best effect.
-If you would like more detail about the anatomy and training of the specific muscles, contact us for a copy of The Advanced Foot Control Manual.
-This is not available online as yet.
+If you would like more detail about the anatomy and training of the specific muscles, check out our online program How To Improve Your Pointe Range Safely Without A Foot Stretcher.

 The Plantar Fascia of the sole of the foot has direct connections up onto the fascia that runs along the whole back part of your body.
 Thomas Myers describes this as the “Superficial Back Line”.
 Tension anywhere in the back line can cause pulling and tension down into the sole of the foot, so it is important that when dealing with any issues with the plantar fascia we also look at the mobility of the fascia throughout the back of the body.
 The Front Splits Fast Flexibility Program is the perfect way to assess and treat the whole back line, and your student will notice dramatic changes in her overall flexibility once she can isolate and release her own tension points.